ddmarchlewski/Credit_Risk_Analysis/README.md

 - Using BalancedRandomForestClassifier and EasyEnsembleClassifier, which reduce bias, and compare the two machine learning models.

 ## Results
-RandomOverSampler Module
+RandomOverSampler Model
-- This module's accuracy test is 65%.
+- This model's accuracy test is 65%.
 - Precision high risk is at 1%.
 - Precision low risk is at 100%.
 - Recall high risk is at 69%.